Gordon College logo

 Can I submit multiple SAT scores?

 Yes.
-Gordon takes the highest score from each section of the test regardless of the testing date.
-You can mix and match highest section scores from numerous test dates to get your highest overall test score.
+Gordon "super scores" tests and takes the highest score from each section of the test regardless of the testing date.
+You can mix and match the highest section scores from numerous test dates to get your highest overall test score.

-If I do this now and don’t have all my information, can I still be considered for scholarship?
+If I apply now and don’t have all my information, can I still be considered for a scholarship?

 We want to consider you for all scholarship opportunities for which you qualify.
 There are many scholarships and various requirements.
 The sooner your application is complete, along with supporting materials, the sooner the Admissions committee can consider you for our full range of scholarships!